DETAILED ACTION

 Fig. 1 of Sato et al

 Regarding claim 2: The information processing device as claimed in claim 1, wherein the event information is information related to rework (wafer put in reverse due to confirmation of abnormality), which indicates that the polishing process is performed again on the substrate on which the polishing process has been performed, or that the finishing process is performed again on the substrate on which the finishing process has been performed.
-See [0094] where it is recited that a wafer is placed in reserve and then processed based customized conditions/recipe.
+See [0094] of Sato et al where it is recited that a wafer is placed in reserve and then processed based customized conditions/recipe.

 Regarding claim 4: The information processing device as claimed in claim 1, wherein the event information is information related to unit arrival, which indicates that the substrate has arrived at the polishing unit when the transport process transporting the substrate is performed with respect to the polishing unit, or that the substrate has arrived at the finishing unit when the transport process transporting the substrate is performed with respect to the finishing unit.
 See [0095] – [0097] of Sato et al.

-Regarding claim 5: The information processing device as claimed in claim 1, wherein the event information is information related to a unit failure (abnormality), which indicates that a failure occurs in the polishing unit, the finishing unit, or the transport unit.
+Regarding claim 5: The information processing device as claimed in claim 1, wherein the event information is information related to a unit failure (abnormality/error), which indicates that a failure occurs in the polishing unit, the finishing unit, or the transport unit.
 See [0088] – [0097] of Sato et al.

-Regarding claim 6: The information processing device as claimed in claim 1, wherein the event information is information related to recipe change, which indicates that recipe information determining processing contents of the polishing process is changed or that recipe information determining processing contents of the finishing process is changed, see [0118]-[0120], [0123], and [0129] of Sato where polishing conditions/recipe are changed.
+Regarding claim 6: The information processing device as claimed in claim 1, wherein the event information is information related to recipe change, which indicates that recipe information determining processing contents of the polishing process is changed or that recipe information determining processing contents of the finishing process is changed, see [0118]-[0120], [0123], and [0129] of Sato et al where polishing conditions/recipe are changed.
 See [0084] where cleaning conditions are discussed.

-Regarding claim 7: The information processing device as claimed in claim 1, comprising: a schedule generation part, generating a substrate processing schedule determined by using the start timings of the respective processes calculated or re-calculated by the calculation processing part or the re-calculation processing part; and an integral control processing part, controlling the polishing units, the finishing units, and the transport units by instructing the start timings of the respective processes based on the substrate processing schedule (order of conveyance path/order of processing to transfer units) generated by the schedule generation part.
+Regarding claim 7: Recall the rejection of claim1 above where the processor of Sato et al as modified by Norman teaches a substrate processing schedule determined by using the start timings of the respective processes calculated and re-calculated by the processor that controls the polishing units, the finishing units, and the transport units by instructing the start timings of the respective processes based on the substrate processing schedule (order of conveyance path/order of processing to transfer units) generated by the processor.

 If an abnormality is determined in a process (polishing and/or finishing) it will affect the schedule or order of operation see [0095].
-See also [0107] – [0117] and [0121] – [0123] where flow chart is discussed and also illustrated in Fig. 5 of Sato et al.
+See also [0107] – [0117] and [0121] – [0123] of Sato et al where flow chart is discussed and also illustrated in Fig. 5 of Sato et al.

-Regarding claim 8: The information processing device as claimed in claim 1, comprising: a distributed control processing part (polishing controller 42), controlling the polishing unit by instructing the polishing unit a start timing of the polishing process calculated or re-calculated by the calculation processing part (timer unit 30) or the re-calculation processing part (see [0026] where the polishing condition is changed) in accordance with a timing at which the substrate arrives at the polishing unit when the transport process transporting the substrate is performed with respect to the polishing unit, and controlling the finishing unit by instructing the finishing unit a start timing of the finishing process calculated or re-calculated by the calculation processing part or the re-calculation processing part in accordance with a timing at which the substrate arrives at the finishing unit when the transport process transporting the substrate is performed with respect to the finishing unit.
+Thus the combined teaching so Sato et and Norman obviates a processor that executes a program to control the polishing unit by instructing the polishing unit a start timing of the polishing process calculated or re-calculated by the processor which works within conjunction of (timer unit 30) or the re-calculation (see [0026] of Sato et al where the polishing condition is changed) in accordance with a timing at which the substrate arrives at the polishing unit when the transport process transporting the substrate is performed with respect to the polishing unit, and controlling the finishing unit by instructing the finishing unit a start timing of the finishing process calculated or re-calculated by the processor of Sato et al as modified by Norman in accordance with a timing at which the substrate arrives at the finishing unit according to the teachings of Torikoshi et al when the transport process transporting the substrate is performed with respect to the finishing unit.
 See [0100] – [0105] of Sato et al.

 Conclusion